wuxinwang1997/Machine-Learning-Course/README.md

 # Machine-Learning-Course
-My learning notes for machine learning cours
+My learning notes and assignments for machine learning course.

+## How to view?

+You can view my html notes or assignments by brousing http://htmlpreview.github.io/?url, the url is the html file’s url.